sgjava/c3l/README.md

 Install [Eclipse](https://www.eclipse.org/downloads).

 You can use the installer to install C/C++ package with JRE already built in.
 Or you can install JDK and Eclipse.
 Just make sure you install CDT from the Eclipse Marketplace.
 Use the default `~/eclipse-workspace` for your workspace since everything is configured to work off that path.
+While you cannot build the project in Eclipse it does syntax checking, refactoring, etc. It's way more advanced than anything on CP/M or DOS to edit a project of this size.

 ## Building